dart-archive/rpc/README.md

 ##### Main API Class

-Each API is represented by a class extending `Api`.
-Additionally the class needs an `@ApiClass` annotation, specifying at least a `name` and a `version`.
+Each API is defined by a class with an `@ApiClass` annotation, specifying at least a `name` and a `version`.

 ```